nhi12345/challenge_spring/README.md

 Go to http://localhost:8080 and test it out by creating a new record.

 # Connect to database Mongodb
-Go to application.properties change Your `spring.datasource.username`, `spring.datasource.password` to connect Your database Mongodb
+Go to application.properties change Your `spring.data.mongodb.username`, `spring.data.mongodb.password` to connect Your database Mongodb